Oceanic Basin Modes: Quasi-Geostrophic approach

 This tutorial was contributed by Christine Kaufhold and Francis Poulin.

 As a continuation of the Quasi-Geostrophic (QG) model described in the other tutorial, we will now see how we can use Firedrake to compute the spatial structure and frequencies of the freely evolving modes in this system, what are referred to as basin modes.
 Oceanic basin modes are low frequency structures that propagate zonally in the oceans that alter the dynamics of Western Boundary Currents, such as the Gulf Stream.
 In this particular tutorial we will show how to solve the QG eigenvalue problem with no basic state and no dissipative forces.
 Unlike the other demo that integrated the equations forward in time, in this problem it is necessary to compute the eigenvalues and eigenfunctions for a particular differential operator.
-This requires using PETSc matrices and eigenvalue solvers in SLEPc.

 This demo requires SLEPc and slepc4py to be installed.
 This is most easily achieved by providing the optional –slepc flag to either firedrake-install (for a new installation), or firedrake-update (to add SLEPc to an existing installation).